Ready for Love (Blackpink song)

 "Ready for Love" is a song by South Korean girl group Blackpink for their collaboration with battle royale video game PUBG Mobile.
 It was released as an animated music video on YouTube on July 29, 2022, making it the group's first Korean release since The Album (2020).
-It was later included on the group's second studio album, Born Pink (2022).
+It was later featured on the group's second studio album, Born Pink (2022).

 Background and release

 On July 12, 2022, YG Entertainment revealed that Blackpink would hold a virtual in-game concert entitled "Blackpink: The Virtual" in PUBG Mobile from July 22 to 30, including performances of the group's hit songs as well as a special track to be revealed during the event for the first time.
 Prior to its release, a scene in Blackpink's 2020 Netflix documentary, Light Up the Sky, showed the members in the recording process of the song.
 On July 24, 2022, a teaser poster was uploaded to both PUBG Mobile and Blackpink's official social media accounts, confirming the song's release date to be July 29.
 On July 27, 2022, PUBG Mobile uploaded individual teaser photos on their social media accounts for each member and one as a group, each using avatars.
 The background of each member's teaser corresponds with the color of the flowers in the song's cover art.
 The song was released on July 29, 2022 exclusively as an animated music video on YouTube.
 The song was later included in the album Born Pink, which released on September 16.